X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Possible origins of the soft X--rays excess

-where $M_{\rm sub}$ is the total mass of a given subhalo inside the radial annulus $r$, and $M_{\rm main}$ is the total mass of main subhalo for each cluster.
-Only for the computation of $f_{\rm sub}$, we consider all the subhalos extracted by the {\it Subfind} algorithm (without any mass selection) to fully capture the mass contained in clumps and thus reflect the relative clumpiness of the matter distribution.
+where $M_{\rm sub}$ is the total mass of a given subhalo inside the radial annulus $r$, and $M_{\rm main}$ is the total mass of the main subhalo for each cluster.
+Only for the computation of $f_{\rm sub}$ did we consider all the subhalos extracted by the {\it Subfind} algorithm (without any mass selection) to fully capture the mass contained in clumps.
+It therefore reflects the relative clumpiness of the matter distribution.